OfficeDev/office-js-docs-pr/docs/reference/manifest/extensionpoint.md

 > [!NOTE]
 > This extension point is only supported in [preview](../objectmodel/preview-requirement-set/outlook-requirement-set-preview.md) on Android with an Office 365 subscription.

-This extension point puts a mode-appropriate button in the command surface for an appointment in the mobile form factor.
+This extension point puts a mode-appropriate toggle in the command surface for an appointment in the mobile form factor.
 A meeting organizer can create an online meeting.
 An attendee can subsequently join the online meeting.

 #### Child elements